 Gold rate stand – plenty of them in the marketplace, you can’t miss it!

-The more pieces you buy, the more you can barter for.
+The more pieces you buy, the more you can haggle for.
 But know as well that the more intricate the design of the piece you choose, the harder it is to haggle for the lowest price you want.
-Gold is sold by carat and weight so you can only haggle on the labour it took to create the piece.
+Gold is sold by Karat and weight so you can only haggle on the labour it took to create the piece.

-5. Go around different shops.
 Before settling for a piece, shop around.
 Most of the stores have the same pieces, they only differ in the price based on your bartering skills.
-You have over hundreds of retailers to choose from.
+You have hundreds of retailers to choose from.